Fifis/proust/README.md

 The text of Marcel Proust’s “Remembrance of Things Past” taken from https://ebooks.adelaide.edu.au/p/proust/marcel/

 Stripped of possessive “'s” and characters outside the scope [a-zA-Z ].
+Hyphens were replaced with spaces.

 Original copyright notice
 -------------------------